 Lady Edwina Grosvenor is the daughter of Britain’s richest landowner, the Duke of Westminster, and a passionate advocate for prison reform.
 She is the founder and chair of One Small Thing, an organisation that works with prisoners and staff in both male and female prisons, and a founding investor and ambassador of the Clink Restaurant chain, which trains prisoners for work in the catering industry.
-As part of our ongoing philanthropy series, she speaks to LUX about her early work with prisons across the globe, the importance of training officers and her vision for the future
+As part of our ongoing philanthropy series, she speaks to Samantha Welsh about her early work with prisons across the globe, the importance of training officers and her vision for the future

 LUX: What are your earliest memories of wanting to give to make a difference?

 Lady Edwina Grosvenor: I was about 12 when my mother and father decided to take me and my older sister to a drug-rehabilitation centre on Hope Street in Liverpool to meet two heroin addicts, to understand about drugs and addiction.
 It was a pivotal moment.
 I remember realising there are reasons why people become addicts, and so my interest in human behaviour began.
 Years later, I realised I had money to give and there was a big internal wrestle with what that meant, what I was going to do with it, how I was going to do it, what would be the appropriate way.
 Then, at 15, I worked in a homeless shelter called Save the Family where mothers went with their children as a last-ditch attempt to prevent the children from being removed into care.
 The mothers were taught how to be parents.
 If you’ve never been parented yourself, how could you be expected to do it?
 I found that really hard-hitting as some fathers were either in prison, others had left, or they were dead.
 The mothers all had trauma-histories.
 I was the same age as some of the children that were there, they knew who I was and they challenged my family background.
 It made me think.